ltgcgo/docs/src/octavia/support/screen.md

 ### Octavia NS5R
 * **Lead developer**: Lumière Élevé

-A recreation of the screens on KORG NS5R.
+A recreation of the screens on KORG NS5R, with help from JayB.

 ### Octavia QY
 * **Lead developer**: Lumière Élevé

-A recreation of the screens on the Yamaha QY line up.
+A recreation of the screens on the Yamaha QY line up, with help from JayB.

 ### Octavia PSR
 * **Lead developer**: GFHK-SDGM